20 cold hardy outdoor succulents

 Moderate irrigation

 When it comes to watering your plants, moderation is the key to successful irrigation.
 Giving your plants the right amount of water allows them to thrive while avoiding the problems associated with overwatering.
 The goal is to provide enough water to meet your plants’ needs without drowning them.
 For moderate irrigation, observe your plants carefully and take into account factors such as the type of soil, climatic conditions and the specificities of each plant.
 Use a tool like a moisture tester or perform a simple test by pushing your finger into the soil up to the first knuckle.
-If the soil is still wet, wait a bit before watering again.
+If the soil is still wet, wait a bit before watering once more.
 When you water your plant, do it deeply to encourage the roots to grow downwards.
 An occasional good soak is preferable to frequent superficial watering.
 Avoid watering during the hottest hours of the day to minimize evaporation and risk of leaf burn.
 Instead, prefer mornings or evenings.

 Remember that each plant has different water needs, so it’s important to adjust your irrigation accordingly.
 Succulents, for example, are drought-tolerant and require much less frequent watering than dense foliage plants.
 By adopting a moderate irrigation approach, you are contributing to the health of your plants while conserving water resources.
 You will be rewarded with a blooming garden and resplendent plants!